-Subsequent to January 1, 2021, as a result of the adoption of the new lease accounting standard, the Company determines whether the arrangement is or contains a lease based on the unique facts and circumstances present at the inception of the arrangement and if such a lease is classified as a financing lease or operating lease.
-Leases with a term greater than one year are included in other assets, accrued expenses and other current liabilities, and other long-term liabilities on our balance sheet as of December 31, 2021.
+The Company determines whether the arrangement is or contains a lease based on the unique facts and circumstances present at the inception of the arrangement and if such a lease is classified as a financing lease or operating lease.
+Leases with a term greater than one year are included in other assets, accrued expenses and other current liabilities, and other long-term liabilities on our balance sheet as of December 31, 2022 and 2021.
 The Company has elected not to recognize on the balance sheet leases with terms of one year or less.